littleredpolkadot/Interactive-Lab-Hub/Lab 2/README.md

 Please sketch/diagram your clock idea.
 (Try using a [Verplank digram](http://www.billverplank.com/IxDSketchBook.pdf)!

 I wanted to make a clock that was composed of people and a way to see time through different poses.
-I put the verplank diagram is above in part G!
+I put the verplank diagram is above in part G as that is what I brainstormed during the first part of the lab (I did G in the first part of the lab)

 **We strongly discourage and will reject the results of literal digital or analog clock display.**